moyano83/Spring-In-Action/README.md

 ## Chapter 11: Developing reactive APIs<a name="Chapter11"></a>
 ### Working with Spring WebFlux
-Typical Servlet-based web frameworks, such as Spring MVC, are blocking and multi- threaded in nature, using a single thread per connection.
+Typical Servlet-based web frameworks, such as Spring MVC, are blocking and multithreaded in nature, using a single thread per connection.
 Asynchronous web frameworks, in contrast, achieve higher scalability with fewer threads—generally one per CPU core.
 By applying a technique known as event looping, these frameworks are able to handle many requests per thread.
 In an event loop, everything is handled as an event, including requests and callbacks from intensive operations